pnp/List-Formatting/view-samples/internal-cv/README.md

 # Internal CV

 ## Summary
 This tutorial will help you create a basic internal CV through JSON view formatting.
-Thanks to JSON formatting, it's possible to create a large custom card to be used as a form itself, by taking advantage of the inline editing feature.
+Thanks to JSON formatting, it's possible to create a large custom card to be used as a form itself, by taking advantage of the [inline editing](https://learn.microsoft.com/en-us/sharepoint/dev/declarative-customization/formatting-advanced#inline-editing) feature.
+Let others know **more about you**, what you're good at, and what you're working on right now.
+Add projects, skills, and education history to your profile to help others find you when they're looking for people with a **certain expertise**.

 <img src="./assets/Internal-CV-preview.png" width="70%">

 ## Important notes
-This solution is not intended to encompass an entire management process, but should be considered as an additional tool to support a single task or process phase, where users periodically update their respective internal CV.
+This solution is not intended to encompass an entire management process, but it should be considered as an additional tool to support a single task or process phase, where users periodically update their respective internal CV.
 The final result, including its features, has been tested with the following screen sizes:

 **1)** 27" - 2560 X 1440